The Hermitian Distance degree of an Algebraic Variety

 where the upper two polynomials are given by the definition of $X$ and the bottom two polynomials are given by the determinant of the $2\times 2$ matrix obtained from the perpendicularity condition.
-In particular, directly follows the containment $\HD(X)\subseteq\lbrace 2,4,6,8\rbrace$.
+In particular, it follows the containment $\HD(X)\subseteq\lbrace 2,4,6,8\rbrace$.
 We now show that $8$ it is not an acceptable value.

 Set $\bv=\bar{\bu}$.
-For the sake of simplicity, we multiply the polynomial defining the variety by $1/c$ a relabel it as $a$ so that $X=V(az_1^2+z_2^2-1)$ with $1<a\in\R$.
+For the sake of simplicity, we multiply the polynomial defining the variety by $1/c$ and relabel it as $a$ so that $X=V(az_1^2+z_2^2-1)$ where $1<a\in\R$.
 The matrix representing the Hermitian Killing form with respect to the basis